k2view-academy/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 ### KMS

-Fabric supports, since 6.5.9 release, integrations with KMS (Key Management Service) to generate and encrypt its master key.
+Fabric supports, since 6.5.9 release, integrations with KMS (Key Management Services) to generate and encrypt its master key.

 #### Background